Austrains 36 Class 4-6-0 Steam Locomotive

 - Motor settings and sound volumes tuned to specifically suit the Austrains 36 Class Locomotive Model.

-Standard DCC Installation: Non sound decoder
+Standard DCC Installation: Non sound decoder with no lighting modifications.

 SOUND and OUTPUT FUNCTION LABELS

 0 (HEADLIGHT) Headlight - FWD-Dim_REV-Off_STOP-Dim

 2 (WHISTLE) Playable Whistle